By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-The story of the Cordwainers, Redsmiths and the disappearing jobs.
+The story of the Cordwainers, Redsmiths, and the disappearing jobs.

 Did you get a job once and plan to work at that job, maybe even that company, for the rest of your life?
 Then one day the company went out of business.
 When that happens to you what do you do?

-There was a time when most people learned their trade from their parents or underwent an apprenticeship and then worked at that trade the rest of their life.
+There was a time when most people learned their trade from their parents or underwent an apprenticeship and then worked at that trade for the rest of their life.
 Not anymore.

 The career landscape has been completely reshaped in recent years.
 Some people lose their job and no matter how much they look they can’t find another job in their field.
-Our countries unemployment has continued to stay stuck at an unacceptable high level.
+Our countries unemployment has continued to stay stuck at an unacceptably high level.
 Some places have higher unemployment than others, but even when you are willing to relocate – what if you can’t find a job that matches your skills?
 What if you are approaching retirement age?

 It may be because of the Cordwainers and Redsmiths!

-As a Professional counselor I see clients who are in that situation.
+As a Professional Counselor, I see clients who are in that situation.
 I warn them about the Cordwainers and Redsmiths.

 Check any help wanted ad.
-Look through the listings at your states employment development office, Can you find a help wanted ad for a Cordwainer?
+Look through the listings at your state’s employment development office, Can you find a help wanted ad for a Cordwainer?
 I have looked more than once.
 I can’t find one.
 Did you know there was a time when Cordwainer was a common occupation in America?

 Cordwainers were leather workers.
 Mostly they made shoes from leather supplied by the factory owner.
 They formed one of the first unions in America.
 The Cordwainers strike in 1805 set a precedent for labor law for most of the early part of American history.
 It was big news.
 Today they are almost all gone.
 Most shoes are massed produced in factories overseas.
 Over time the old Cordwainers had to take other jobs.
-Not good paying jobs, not jobs in their trade, but they took whatever work they could find.
+Not good-paying jobs, not jobs in their trade, but they took whatever work they could find.
 Not just a job or a company went out of business but a whole occupation essentially ceased to exist.